redstone-finance/redstone-node/docs/COMPILED_ORACLE_DOCS.md

 ### Challenges

 #### Low turnout
 Many blockchain voting systems suffer from voters’ apathy as governance proposals cannot attract the required quorum.
-Redstone mitigates this problem by introducing a gradual voting scheme.
+RedStone mitigates this problem by introducing a gradual voting scheme.
 For the first voting on a dispute, there is a low quorum that increases with every appeal.
 This allows to resolve uncomplicated cases with little friction but allows for proper verification and majority voting if the case is complex enough.

 #### Vote buying
 Decentralised voting systems use tokens to express voting power.
 Although the freedom to trade is a necessary feature of every token, buying a large amount of tokens just before important voting could derail the entire system.
 Not addressing this point was one of the most criticised vulnerabilities of the Aragon court.
-Redstone mitigates the issue by introducing another dimension to token ownership called holding capacity.
+RedStone mitigates the issue by introducing another dimension to token ownership called holding capacity.
 It represents the maximum amount of tokens a juror could hold that can increase only as a result of making correct decisions.
 This ensures that jurors could gradually earn their voting power and the system is immune to short-term votes buying

 #### Jurors selection
 Jurors benefit from participating in the judgement, therefore there may be a tough competition to vote for a high-stake dispute.
-To prevent front-running and guarantee an equal right to vote for all the token holders, Redstone plans to implement a random-based selection process.
+To prevent front-running and guarantee an equal right to vote for all the token holders, RedStone plans to implement a random-based selection process.
 The chances to be selected as a judge are proportional to the voting capacity, a variable that describes that increased gradually with every successful choice made by a juror.
 This ensures that the best arbiters will have the most opportunities to resolve disputes.

 #### Privacy
 In most of the cases, public voting will be sufficient and the most cost-effective method to judge the dispute.
 However, in special cases involving high-stake or confidential content, there could be a need for a privacy-preserving process.
 We could easily extend the voting mechanism implemented by the Tribunal contract to support either a two-phase commit-reveal process or use zero-knowledge proofs of jurors’ decision.